huggingface/hub-docs/docs/hub/spaces-overview.md

 | Nvidia A10G - small 	| 4 vCPU  	| 15 GB      	| 110 GB   	| $1.05            	|
 | Nvidia A10G - large 	| 12 vCPU 	| 46 GB      	| 200 GB   	| $3.15            	|
 | Nvidia A100 - large 	| 12 vCPU 	| 142 GB     	| 1000 GB  	| $4.13            	|

-You can also request a community GPU grant if you are building something cool as a side project.
-Drop us a note using the link in the _Settings_ tab of your Space!
+Do you have an awesome Space but need help covering the GPU hardware upgrade costs?
+We love helping out those with an innovative Space so please feel free to apply for a community GPU grant using the link in the _Settings_ tab of your Space and see if yours makes the cut!

 Read more in [Spaces GPU Upgrades](./spaces-gpus).